oconnor0/BeaconRoad/CoreRules.md

     * **Greed:**

-        * Unnecessary accumulation; and expensive or ostentatious displays of opulence.

-        * *While dragons sleep on mountains, their descendents love gold and jewel*
+        * *While dragons sleep on mountains, their descendents love gold and jewel.*

 * Special Abilities